 General Installation Process: How Do You Install A “Man Weave”?

-This video shows a very quick walkthrough of a man weave installation at a barbershop.
+This video shows a detailed walkthrough of a man weave installation at a Private Label.

 The stylist first defines a client’s hairline before starting the hair process.
 A marker is used to draw a line in the front of the hair.

-The stylist then combs and cuts/shaves down excess hair that they'd have to remove before installing the hair unit.
+The stylist then combs and cuts or shaves down excess hair that they'd have to remove before installing the hair unit.

 After, the stylist styles the actual hair unit, cutting it into shape and preparing it for installation on the head.

-Next, they'll place a hair glue bond on the actual bald areas of the client’s head, the scalp.
-The stylist uses a brush to glaze the glue bond all over the scalp.
+Next, they'll place a hair glue bond on the bald areas of the client’s scalp.
+Finally, the stylist uses a brush to glaze the glue bond over the scalp.

-The stylist then uses a hairdryer to dry the glue bond to make sure the glue and the hair quickly bond together.
+The stylist then uses a hairdryer to dry the glue bond to ensure the glue and the man weave quickly adhere together.

 Next, they carefully place the hair unit on the head according to the defined hairline.

 After continued styling and cutting, it's completed.
 And there you have it, the “man weave” is installed.
-Male hair extensions don't require a complex installation but it should always be done by a professional.
+Male hair extensions don't require a complex installation, but a professional should always do it.

 People’s Thoughts on the Man Weave

-"The results were amazing," Robert Jenkins, getting a man to weave for the first time states, "I think I was shocked because I hadn't seen myself with so much hair for so long.
-I really didn't know how to take it."
+"The results were amazing," Robert Jenkins, getting a man weave for the first time, states, "I think I was shocked because I hadn't seen myself with so much hair for so long.
+I didn't know how to take it."

 The Method of the Man Weave